chris-carstens/adaptive-resource-management-ai/rl-agent/README.md

 ## API Reference

-### POST /train
+### POST /action

-Endpoint to train the RL agent and get a decision.
+Endpoint to get an action from the RL agent and get a decision.

 **Request Body:**